Knights-of-Dev/JeffDoesMath/README.md

 # JeffDoesMath
-A calculator but Jeff the land shark
+This is a state of the art calculator ran by the one and only **JEFF THE LAND SHARK!!!**